 Once your child’s baby tooth falls, clean it gently with soap and water.

 While cleaning with soap and water will remove the surface dirt, blood, and saliva, you might want to disinfect the tooth.
-This can be done by brushing the surface of the tooth with alcohol.
+To do this, you can brush the surface of the tooth with alcohol.

 - Air-dry it